addulac/phd/source/14_netprop.md

 ## Conclusion
 \label{sec:concl}

-We have studied whether stochastic mixed membership models, such as \ifm\ and \imb\, can generate new links while satisfying an important property frequently observed in real social networks, namely the preferential attachment.
+We have studied whether stochastic mixed membership models, such as \ifm\ and \imb\, can generate new links while satisfying an important property frequently observed in real social networks, namely the  homophily and preferential attachment.
 To do so, we have introduced formal definitions adapted for this property in a global and a local context where edges are either considered across the full network or inside communities.
 We have analyzed how these models behave according to those definitions.
-We have shown that stochastic mixed membership models do not comply with global preferential attachment.
+We have shown, in particular, that both models are homophilic with the natural similarity that underlies them.
+Concerning the preferential attachment, we have shown that stochastic mixed membership models do not comply with global preferential attachment.
 The situation is however more contrasted when the property is considered at the local level: \imb\ enforces a partial local preferential attachment whereas \ifm\ does not.

 These findings have been validated experimentally on two real and two artificial networks that have different degrees of global and local preferential attachment.
 An important, practical finding of our study is that \imb, usually considered of lesser "quality" than \ifm, can indeed yield better results on bursty networks (\textit{i.e.} networks with preferential attachment) when the number of training data is limited.